 Know earlier if ICI treatment is working

 During treatment with immune-checkpoint inhibitors (ICI) for advanced or metastatic cancers, you want answers to critical questions as soon as possible.
 Is treatment working?
 Is the tumor truly progressing?
 Should you change or restart treatment?
-Signatera is a personalized tumor-informed assay for ultrasensitive detection of molecular residual disease (MRD) that helps you find answers to these questions earlier than traditional tests and imaging.
+As a personalized tumor-informed assay for ultrasensitive detection of molecular residual disease (MRD) using circulating tumor DNA (ctDNA), Signatera can help you find answers to these questions earlier than traditional tests and imaging.

 The challenges of ICI treatment.